jupyter-server/enterprise_gateway/docs/source/config-options.md

   EG_REMOTE_GSS_SSH=None
     Use gss instead of EG_REMOTE_USER and EG_REMOTE_PWD to connect to remote host via SSH.
+    Case insensitive.
+'True' to enable, 'False', '' or unset to disable.
+    Any other value will error.

   EG_YARN_CERT_BUNDLE=<custom_truststore_path>
     The path to a .pem or any other custom truststore used as a CA bundle in yarn-api-client.